mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-We have validated sporadically the ability to receive a CDA Care Plan document into testing charts.
+On a quarterly basis, CCDA documents with Care Plan information were imported to test patients in live WebChart EHR systems.
+In all cases the Care Plan information was present when viewing the patients' charts.

 #### Discussion